Ecclesiastical Licences Act 1533: Provisions

-Preamble

 The preamble is noteworthy because it is written in the form of a petition from the Commons to the King and is one of the first mentions of a "papal usurpation" and because it reasserts the theory that England has "no superior under God, but only your Grace".
 It also claims that the authority of the King's "imperial crown" is diminished by "the unreasonable and uncharitable usurpations and exactions" of the Pope.

-The preamble was repealed by section 1 of, and Part II of the Schedule to, the Statute Law (Repeals) Act 1969.

-Section 1

-This section was repealed by section 1 of, and Part II of the Schedule to, the Statute Law (Repeals) Act 1969.

-Section 2

-This section was repealed by section 1 of, and Part II of the Schedule to, the Statute Law (Repeals) Act 1969.
+The words at the end of section 7 of the act were repealed by section 4(a) of the Statute Law Revision Act 1948 (11 & 12 Geo.
+6. c.
+62).